wlonk/arcadia/rules/storms_and_spells.md

 What is the tilt?
 Why has this issue become a crisis _now_?

+Per Mendez, how do you tie these together so the players have to care about each other's problems, too?

 # Magic and fairies

 Tell the fairy what you want, promise them something, get some magic towards